 The Truth About The Bra Clasp

 The prosecution used the bra clasp to show proof that Raffaele was in the room at the time of the murder.
 Raffaele's DNA was found on the clasp along with the DNA of at least four other people.
-After viewing the video showing the discovery of the bra clasp, I am amazed that it was even allowed to be entered as evidence.
+After viewing the video showing the discovery of the bra clasp, it is amazing that it was even allowed to be entered as evidence.
 The clasp was not discovered until 47 days had passed.
 The clasp is seen in several different locations on the floor.
 The investigators made a mess of the room in previous searches for evidence.
-How they missed a piece of Meredith's bra the first time around is beyond me.
+How they missed a piece of Meredith's bra the first time around is beyond belief.

 This bra clasp is central to the prosecution's case.
 No other evidence links either Raffaele or Amanda to the room where the murder took place.
 This is a very important point.
 This piece of evidence has been proven to be completely useless.
 There is no evidence whatsoever placing Amanda Knox or Raffaele Sollecito in the room at the time of Meredith's murder.